sourcegraph/handbook/content/departments/tech-ops/tools/Okta/main.md

 ## How do I get my Okta account set up?

 All Sourcegraph team members have an Okta account set up as part of their onboarding process.
-Okta activation emails are valid for 7 days.
+Okta activation emails are valid for 7 days and are sent on the morning of a teammate's start date.

 Expect the sign-up process to take around 10 minutes.
 You will need to create login credentials, and set up Okta Verify on your mobile and/or desktop device for MFA.